b-brankovics/UNIX-for-bio/doc/unix_basics.md

 the file.
 Because both of these will change the path that leads to the file.

-Let's remove a chair from the bathroom.
+Let's remove two chairs from the bathroom.

-    mv bathroom/chair1 .
+    mv bathroom/chair? .

+`?` is another wildcard character, it represents a single character.
+So in our case it represents `chair1` and `chair2`, but not `chair`.

-We moved a chair from the bathroom to the current directory.
+We moved two chairs from the bathroom to the current directory.

 Let's rename the other one to a bath.

-    mv bathroom/chair2 bathroom/bath
+    mv bathroom/chair bathroom/bath

 We are expanding the house and we add a new floor, and we want to move the bedroom to the new floor.